fglock/Perlito/README-perlito5-Java.md

   - Java objects can be assigned to Perl scalar variables, array elements, or hash elements.

-  - Assign from Perl scalar to typed variables requires explicit coercion (or unboxing).
+  - Assign from Perl scalar expression to typed variables requires explicit coercion (or unboxing).

     Example: use the `Java` package to create a boxed Java array;
     use a typed variable declaration to create an unboxed Java array: